For the debut season, MJP Promotions has also developed a brand-new Rallycross car, the Pantera RX6. 15 Pantera RX6 cars will run in TitansRX.

 - 15 drivers signed up for the whole season

-- Five double header events
+- Six double header events

-- European Cup decided at Finale
+- Series winner decided at Grand Finale

 The key design criteria was to build a Rallycross vehicle that delivers similar or higher performance than a current WRX FIA Supercar for a fraction (20%) of the yearly cost.
 This is the main reason for the One-Design approach as it allows the standardization of parts and cost effective parts service.
 It enables most of all the creation of a new regulation that is truly cost conscious.